Jon Schillaci: Incarceration in Texas

 Schillaci, who was already fluent in Spanish, studied French and German in prison.
 He completed a bachelor's degree and two master's degrees in humanities and literature from the University of Houston.

-Schillaci also wrote poetry and submitted his poems to a now-defunct New Hampshire literary magazine called The Fishwrapper, a quasi-underground student-run publication in University of New Hampshire.
+Schillaci also wrote poetry and submitted his poems to a now-defunct New Hampshire literary magazine called The Fishwrapper, a quasi-underground student-run publication at the University of New Hampshire.
 Schillaci won first prize for poetry with his poem Americans in PEN American Center's prisoner writing contest in 1998.
-A Deerfield, New Hampshire family had a connection with The Fishwrapper and they started correspondence with Schillaci by letters.
+A Deerfield, New Hampshire family had a connection with The Fishwrapper, and they started correspondence with Schillaci by letters.
 They developed a pen pal relationship, which lasted throughout his incarceration, over seven years.

 He told the family that he was rehabilitated and about his desire for a new beginning.
 He wrote eloquently about how he was studying in prison and referred to crimes he had committed as "mistakes of his youth".
 The family believed that Schillaci was sincere and wanted to give him a place to stay after his release.
-Another reason for the family's trust was that Schillaci had gained acceptance to a Ph.D. program in Tufts University.
+Another reason for the family's trust was that Schillaci had gained acceptance to a Ph.D. program at Tufts University.

-Schillaci has friends and family in Houston and Dallas, but did not receive any visitors in prison.

 Release and move to New Hampshire

 After Schillaci was released from Rosharon prison on July 30, 1999, he registered as a sex offender and moved into the Deerfield family's home in early August to start a new life in New Hampshire.

 Schillaci was employed at Ted Herbert's Music Mart and Art Center in Manchester.
 He was a salesman at the store where hundreds of children took music lessons.
 He also worked as a computer operator.
-He was studying at nearby college and he later enrolled to Tufts University in Medford, Massachusetts, where he studied philosophy as a non-degree student in a graduate special student program for six weeks, until he fled sex crime charges.
+He was studying at a nearby college, and he later enrolled at Tufts University in Medford, Massachusetts, where he studied philosophy as a non-degree student in a graduate special student program for six weeks until he fled sex crime charges.